What is Remote Work?

 Remote employees are also great for a company’s bottom line.
 If a team is fully-distributed, companies can see decreased overhead from money saved on costs like rent and office furniture.
 To put that learning into perspective, Flexjobs reported that employers can save $22,000 per remote worker per year, even if their entire team is not remote.

 Beyond profit margins and higher-quality, more efficient work, employers offer remote work opportunities to keep their employees happy and engaged.
 Remote work is not just a flash in the pan for employee engagement - nearly 75% of employees surveyed in a Softchoice study said they would quit their job for one that offered remote work.
 That’s something that will make employers who are interested in talent retention listen in a little closer.
 Here’s another: in a survey by TINYpulse, remote employees reported that they were happier than non-remote employees and also felt more valued within their role.
+If you want to learn more about managing a remote team, read our guide on how to manage a remote team.

 What are some common misconceptions about remote work?